 Learn and join

-Beginner Adults (19 and over)
+To join as a Beginner Adult (19 and over)

 There are two ways to start rowing or sculling with the club.